ninja-dark/ninja-dark/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my way to become a Go developer
+- 🔭 I’m  working on my way to become a Go developer
-- 🌱 I’m now learning Golang and ways to create microservices using Golang and different tools
+- 🌱 Currently I’m learning Golang and ways to create microservices using Golang and different tools
+- bust_in_silhouette Open for hire!

 How to reach me: telegram: @ninja_dark email: edementieva@list.ru